Cover image credit goes to B&H photo!

 - Nice bass response.
-It’s tight and has authority without being overbearing, like your mom when you were about 15. 😛
+It has authority without being overbearing.

 - Detachable and replaceable chord.

 - Noise Isolation is phenomenal.
-Once you have them in correctly, they create this nice vacuum type seal that really blocks out sound well.
+Once you have them situated correctly, they create this nice vacuum-type seal that really blocks out sound well.

 - They are a bit of a pain to get in properly.

 - They can get a bit harsh/sibilant at times at higher volumes.
 What does Sibilant mean?